rchicoria/mictor.io-firmware/README.md

   * HCSR04 Ultrasonic Raging Sensor
   * RGB LED

+Each node is powered by 4x AA batteries.
+A 5V regulator is used to power the HCSR04 whereas a 3.3V regulator is used for the ESP.

 ### Loading the Firmware

 Start by flashing the NodeMCU into the ESP8266 using esptool: